fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 ## Sources

-Some projects I learned from.

-- [privateGTP](https://github.com/imartinez/privateGPT): Most of the ingest/retrieve code is based on this project.
-I dissected the code, modernized, commented, and added logging to follow it better.
+Most of the ingest/retrieve code is based on [privateGTP](https://github.com/imartinez/privateGPT).

+What is different:

+- Modernized the code, for example used `pathlib` instead of `os.path` and added proper logging instead of print statements.
+- Added more logging to understand what is going on.
+Use the `--verbose` flag to see the details.
+- Added a main program to run the ingest/retrieve steps.
+- Filled in `requirements.txt` with the indirect dependencies, for example, for HuggingFace transformers and LangChain document loaders.

 See [this file](./notes.md) for more notes collected during the development of this project.